 Figure out the important places in your story.
 What is the capital city of Neiphour?
 What is the main throughway?
 Where is Jabesh traveling to?
 What little towns might he stop at along the way?
 Even include his favorite hideaway and his fishing hole.
 Include everything of importance.

 Map out the distance between places.
 This way you won’t have Jabesh taking a two day trip to the city of Lit one day and a half-day trip the following week.

 Not only will drawing a map of your world help you create the story’s setting, but it will also help both you and the reader envision little nuances to make it more realistic.

-Still hav questions about what the story setting is, and how to craft a powerful one that hooks readers?
-You might just need to read more and practice writing setting on your own!
+Still have questions about what the setting of a story is, and how to craft a powerful one that hooks readers?
+You might just need to read more and practice writing settings on your own!

-We get a lot of common questions on story setting, so we'll cover some of the most frequently asked questions on the topic.
+We get a lot of common questions on story settings, so we'll cover some of the most frequently asked questions on the topic.

 The three types of setting are the elements of time, place, and environment (both physical and social).
 Each of these types contributes to building the setting of a story.

 How do you find the setting of a story?

 To find the setting of a story, you will have to read through the book or story, and identify sections where the time, place, and environment is being described.